DuskingDawn/Sales-Analysis/README.md

 🔗 https://duskingdawn.github.io/Sales-Analysis/

-You will need a work or school email-id PowerBI account to view this! <br>
+You will need a work or school email-id PowerBI account to interact with the dashboard! <br>
 Any problem with the project you can contact me here 📧 kurmisneha9@gmail.com

 Thank you for viewing my project!